top of page

 online payment methods in trinidad

 In a situation where one crappy client begets another crappy client, the value stops being about money when the atmosphere you need in order to give your very best work is being impeded by avoidable issues.
-I think the irony here is even though we all want a profitable work environment, many of us sabotage those chances by our refusal to really make tough decisions and don’t even realize it.
+I think the irony here is even though 1-3 man shows want a profitable work environment, many of us sabotage that opportunity by our refusal to really make tough decisions and don’t even realize it.

 The Narrow Way vs The Broad Way